caseytechschool-cts/MIT-APP-INVENTOR-TUTORIAL/App_idea1/tutorial.md

 ---
 ## Extension activity
-You may notice that, the show/hide button jumps up and down on the screen.
-Though, it is not a big problem, it does not feel good.
+You may notice that the show/hide button jumps up and down on the screen when you click on it.
+Though, it is not a big problem but it does not feel good.
 Remember what I mentioned earlier about user experiences?
-Let's fix it!
+You need to provide a smooth experience to your user.
+Certainly, this app fails to deliver it.
+So it is time to fix it.
+Let's do it!

+**Caution: You may lose your code if you proceed in the next section.
+To save your code, go to the `Blocks` tab, right-click on your code and select `Add to Backpack`.
+This will save the code in the backpack and you can retrive it latter.**

+### **Fixing the jumping button**
+1. Return to the `Designer` tab and delete the `Image` and the `Button` from the screen.
+You will have en empty screen again.
+   > You may get an warning message similar to the following image.
+Click on `Save the empty screen now.` button.
+2. Click on the `Layout` tab from the left panel and drag and drop two `VerticalArrangement` block on the screen.
+   > Layout helps to create a container where you can arrange multiple components.
+You can arrange multiple buttons in an `HorizontalArrangement` to create a navigation panel and so on.
+3. Click on the top container and from the `Properties` panel change the `Height` to 80% and `Width` to *fill parent*.
+4. Click on the other container and from the `Properties` panel change the `Width` to *fill parent*.
+5. Drag and drop an `Image` component into the top container.
+Click on the `VerticalArrangement1` from the components panel and align it to center for both horizontal and vertical.
+6. Drag and drop a `Button` component into the other container.
+Click on the `VerticalArrangement2` from the components panel and align it to center for both horizontal and vertical.
+7. Click on the `Image` component and choose the uploaded image.
+   > You can optionally change the `Height` property of the image if you would like to do so.
+8. Change the button `Width` to *fill parent* and change the `Text` to *Hide*.
+9. Go to the `Blocks` screen and click on the backpack icon.
+Drag and drop the code into the code area.
+10. **You are done!**.
+Test it out.